 The Black, Indigenous, People of Color (BIPOC) Affinity Group is committed to creating a community within the Society to connect thought leaders, senior managers, mid-career / young professionals, and students that identify as BIPOC – including Black, Indigenous, Asian, Latinos and Hispanics across the globe – to enhance the recruitment, retention, and professional growth of BIPOC in the HF/E field.
 We welcome non-BIPOC committed to use their position to serve as advocates for improving diversity equity and inclusion for BIPOC.

 The Disability / Chronic Illness Affinity Group is a space for networking, mentorship, and advocacy within HFES for people identifying as disabled or living with a chronic health condition.

-The K-HFES (Korean-American Human Factors and Ergonomics Society) affinity group will promote contributions of researchers and practitioners to the fields of Human Factors and Ergonomics (HFE).
+The K-HFES, the Korean Affinity Group, will promote contributions of researchers and practitioners to the fields of Human Factors and Ergonomics (HFE).
 It will foster diversity in the HFE fields through more vibrant collaboration and communication among researchers and practitioners in the K-HFES as well as other affiliated organizations.
 K-HFES Website

 Why Join an Affinity Group?
 Why Does it Matter?

 HFES supports and celebrates the diversity of the students, practitioners, educators, researchers, and others who engage in the profession of human factors/ergonomics and the stakeholders who benefit from their practice.
 We are committed to diversity, equity and inclusion across the broad range of human characteristics.
 HFES Affinity Groups can serve as a “safe space” for open discussion and idea sharing across and within groups that have been historically underrepresented